 More often than not, the circumstances leading up to the consideration of long-term care aren’t anticipated, and families are tasked with choosing the best route for their loved one.
 How should this conversation be initiated?

 Kids: Explaining to children the process of and decisions behind a loved one entering long-term care can be another difficult conversation.
 While you may have seen the discussion looming on the horizon, a child might not notice the signs leading up to the deciding moment.
-When sitting down to inform or explain the circumstances to a child, McSpadden says it’s important to consider their age and their personality.
+When sitting down to inform or explain the circumstances to a child, April McSpadden, a licensed professional counselor with Wellspring Renewal Center, says it’s important to consider their age and their personality.

 “Approach it depending on their age.
-A 3-year-old is going to accept information differently than a teenager would.
+A three-year-old is going to accept information differently than a teenager would.
 Consider how much, based on what you know of your child, are they able to manage, to understand, to work with,” McSpadden said.
 “Are they more of a sensitive empath or less empathetic?
 However you go at it, keep feelings in mind and, most importantly, be empathetic yourself, recognizing that however it hits them, they’re probably going to have questions and feelings that might not match yours.”

 After explaining long-term care and the reason their loved one is entering it, it’s important for the communication to continue to be open.
 Children are likely to have questions about their loved one, and all channels of communication should remain open to help answer those questions as best as possible.
 Patience is key in helping children understand and process the emotions that come with these decisions.